oatlog/oatlog/doc/report/main.typ

 The second caveat, assuming that the $11$ tests together with the benchmarks thoroughly exercise the engine, is e-class numbering.
-Since egglog and Oatlog match rules and perform canonicalization in different orders, the union-find will be issued `make()` and `union()` operations in different order and thus nominal e-class ids will be different.
+Since egglog and Oatlog match rules and perform canonicalization in different orders, the union-find will be issued `make()` and `union()` operations in different orders and thus nominal e-class IDs will be different.
 In fact, since both egglog in its nondeterministic mode and Oatlog iterate hashmaps, e-class numbering is not even reproducible between two runs of the same engine due to randomized hash functions.
 However, if the e-classes are only used as opaque identifiers then their e-graphs are indistinguishable.

 The missing features that prevent Oatlog from running 74 of the tests are primarily, in descending order,